Good Vibrations (record label): Film adaptation

 A film adaptation based on Terri Hooley's life called Good Vibrations was released in 2013.
 It is directed by Lisa Barros D'Sa and Glenn Leyburn.
 Jodie Whittaker and Dylan Moran are among the cast.

+The film was later adapted into an off-broadway musical of the same name, which features a live band as part of the cast, playing songs from several Good Vibrations artists.